Here is your Poetry News for Western Massachusetts for the month of February, 2020.

 IN DETAIL: POETRY EVENTS: PIONEER VALLEY AND BEYOND!

-Open Mic Night for Youth Every last Wednesday of the month from 7-9 p.m. from September through April, youth ages 12-25 are invited to Ign!te the Mic, The Valley’s only open mic for youth by youth.A safe and non-competitive space for youth to share poetry, spoken word, music, monologues, theatrical scenes, dance, visual art, puppertry, or whatever your imagination can conceive!All languages welcome.
+Every last Wednesday of the month from 7-9 p.m. from September through April, youth ages 12-25 are invited to Ign!te the Mic, The Valley’s only open mic for youth by youth.A safe and non-competitive space for youth to share poetry, spoken word, music, monologues, theatrical scenes, dance, visual art, puppetry, or whatever your imagination can conceive!All languages welcome.
 Admission $5 (no one turned away for lack of funds) Come and experience the healing power of the arts!

 Co-sponsored by Teatro V!da and the The Bing Arts Center